Universal Periodic Review (UPR) – 18th Session

 Geneva, January 27, 2014

-The United States welcomes the Afghan delegation to the UPR Working Group.
+Thank you Mr. President.
+The United States warmly welcomes Judith Collins, Minister of Justice and Ethnic Affairs, and the delegation of New Zealand to the UPR Working Group.

-Bearing in mind these issues, we recommend that Afghanistan:
+Bearing in mind these concerns, we recommend that New Zealand:

 - Continue efforts to address gaps in societal service delivery and education programs and to address societal discrimination against indigenous persons and individuals belonging to ethnic minority groups;